 In the 1970s, a friend suggested I teach an intro-to-computing course at a local college.
-In the segment on the hierarchy of programming-language types from low-level machine languages to intermediate-level assembly languages to high-level languages, I explained that programming becomes more productive as you move up this hierarchy.
+In the segment on the hierarchy of programming-language types from low-level machine languages to intermediate-level assembly languages to high-level languages, each of which I programmed in, I explained that programming becomes more productive as you move up this hierarchy.
 You get further from the raw computer-hardware details and closer to the application domain, where you think in terms of the real-world problems you're trying to solve.
 Individual statements in these languages become more powerful up the hierarchy, leveraging your ability to solve more challenging problems faster while producing better-engineered solutions.